WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.14

-Validity of token in activation and password reset mails in seconds.
+How long the authentication token and temporary password from password reset e-mails is valid for.

-Defaults to 172800 (2 days).
+An amount of seconds defaulting to 172800 (2 days).

 AUTH_PASSWORD_DAYS